 Captain Bob had instructed me to join him on the boat a few days before the cast arrived.
 He would need the help during the short shakedown cruise and when provisioning the vessel with all the supplies needed for seven days at sea.
-Kalea, as Bob had named his lovingly constructed cruising catamaran, would be moored in Cook’s Bay when I arrived.
+Kalea, as Bob had named his lovingly constructed cruising catamaran, would be waiting for us moored in Cook’s Bay.

 Lua, the chef and third member of our minimalist crew of three, would also join us to help with stocking the galley.
 She would be the one preparing all of the meals and would know exactly what was needed for the seven-day voyage.
 Bob described her as a small, slim, quiet, elderly and good-natured acquaintance that would stop by from time to time to watch him build his impressive boat in Tahiti.
 She was fascinated with the project.
 She’d come to the island on occasion from her home somewhere in the Cook Islands, she never said where exactly, to visit with some old friends.

-Bob enjoyed her company, though he would often betray a mild contempt for women, following his bitter divorce years earlier.
+Bob enjoyed her company, though he would often betray a mild contempt for women generally, following his bitter divorce years earlier.
 Lua would show up unannounced at his breezy, open, outdoor workshop that was sheltered from the elements by a large white canopy tent.
-She laughed easily at his absurd jokes and watched with quiet fascination as he patiently constructed his towering twin-hulled ocean cruising vessel.
+She laughed easily at his absurd jokes and watched with quiet fascination as he patiently constructed his ocean-going twin-hulled sailing vessel.

 “You really believe in that man-made climate-change hooey?”